-If you use ACT Products outside the United States, or request information about ACT Products, your personally identifying information may be transferred outside of your home country to the United States to ACT or a third party service provider, and will be subject to use and disclosure under the laws of the United States.
+If you use ACT Products or request information about ACT Products outside of the United States, your personally identifying information may be transferred outside of your home country to the United States, either to ACT or a third-party service provider, and will be subject to use and disclosure under the laws of the United States.
 It may also be accessible to law enforcement and national security authorities in the United States.